fire78625/AI_packing/README.md

 We provide the md5 list of our training samples which download from VirusTotal in directory source_code

 ### Testing phase
-Similarly, each binary executable needs to generate .asm file and .byte file at first.
+Similarly, each binary executable needs to generate .asm file (ex: IDA Pro) and .byte (ex: xxd) file at first.

 Inputs are the same as training phase.
 That is, binary executable(PE), .asm file, and .byte file